AWikramanayake/optimized-matrix-mult/README.md

 <img src="https://github.com/AWikramanayake/optimized-matrix-mult/blob/main/misc/GFLOPSvsMatSizeAvx2unrolled.png?raw=true" width="720"/>
 </p>
 <p align="center">
-Image 4: AVX2 unrolled performance vs other implementations</br>
+Figure 5: AVX2 unrolled performance vs other implementations</br>

 Again, we see zig-zagging based on whether or not the cleanup code is triggered.
 Overall we have ~double the performance of the non-unrolled AVX2 implementation, and 5-6x the performance of the basic tiled implementation.
 This means for a 1600x1600 matrix, we have 30x the performance of the most basic naive implementation, without even using multithreading!